-4 credits Prerequisite: admission to the Graduate School.
+Prerequisite: admission to the Graduate School.
 Consideration of current conceptualizations of the normal personality with emphasis on methods of measurement, experimental findings and research techniques.

-- PSYCHOLOGICAL TESTS AND MEASUREMENTS 510 4 credits Prerequisite: admission to the Graduate School.
+510 PSYCHOLOGICAL TESTS AND MEASUREMENTS 4 credits Prerequisite: admission to the Graduate School.
 Consideration of the nature, construction and use of tests and measurements in industry, government and education.
-Includes aptitude and advicent test test test test test test and the school of the school achievement tests, rating scales, attitude and opinion analysis. - 520 ABNORMAL PSYCHOLOGY
+Includes aptitude and achievement tests, rating scales, attitude and opinion analysis.

+ABNORMAL PSYCHOLOGY

-Prerequisite: admission to the Graduate School.
-Survey of syndromes, etiology, diagnoses and treatments of major psychological conditions ranging from transient maladjustments to psychoses.
+ABNONIMAL PSYCHOLOGY Prerequisite: admission to the Graduate School.
+Survey of syndromes, etiology, diagnoses and treatments of major psychological conditions ranging from transient maladjustments to psy-